 Every generation gets unfairly maligned.
 Take it from a Generation Xer (who’s not a slacker) who has six baby boomer siblings (who were never hippies).

 But it’s hard to remember a prior generation being accused of “killing” as many traditions and cultural habits as Generation Y — also known as millennials.

-Millennials — people born between 1981 and 1996, according to the Pew Research Center — have gotten a lot of criticism for breaking away from previous generations, whether it represents a major economic shift such as not buying homes, or a daily consumer choice like shunning breakfast cereal.
-(Pass the avocado toast, please.)
+Millennials — people born between 1981 and 1996, according to the Pew Research Center — are criticized for their ways, whether causing a major economic shift by buying fewer homes or for their daily consumer choices, like shunning breakfast cereal.

-Looking at the trends millennials are not buying into can tell us a bit about which companies and industries may be slipping away.
-Here are 25 things millennials might be killing off.
+Looking at the trends millennials are not buying into can tell us a bit about the companies and industries that may be slipping away.
+Here are 25 once-familiar things millennials might be killing off.